pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 }
 ```

-### Transitions evaluation
-When an event is received, the state machine will first search for the actual state definition.
-If the actual state is a child state, parent(s) state(s) will first be evaluated, meaning if a parent enters a transition, children will not be evaluated.
-Once the parent finished being evaluated, the child's state will in turn be evaluated, and so on.

-If a state registers more than one handler for a given event, they are evaluated sequentially, in their definition order.
-As soon as an event handler enters a transition, the state machine stops evaluating handlers and transit to the new state.

 ## Defining states
 State machine states are defined using `StateMachine`'s `define<State>` method inside the constructor.
 Define should be called ones for each available state.
 Every defined state for a given `StateMachine<Event, State>` should inherit from `<State>` base class and should only be defined once.

 ```dart
 class MyStateMachine extends StateMachine<Event, State> {